 Screen and Literary Adaptations of the Classics

-This module explores the adaptation of iconic literary texts from one medium or genre to another through analysing adaptations of Shakespeare’s Romeo and Juliet, Charlotte Brontë’s Jane Eyre, Emily Brontë’s Wuthering Heights and James’s The Turn of the Screw.
+This module explores what happens to classic English literature when it is adapted into other media, including film, television and new literary novels.
+You will explore the adaptation of iconic literary texts such as William Shakespeare’s Romeo and Juliet, Charlotte Brontë’s Jane Eyre, Emily Brontë’s Wuthering Heights and Henry James’s The Turn of the Screw.

 This module will enable students to explore, through creative practice, the role place has as a major stimulant in writing.
 Students will write fiction, poetry and creative non-fiction in a variety of forms in order to explore the creative resources offered by local history, regional myths, environmental issues and hidden histories.
 There will be a keen focus upon ‘world building’, and emphasis upon the importance of research to writers.